Coaching as Capability Architecture

 Behaviour change is the true signal of learning.

-Understanding where someone wants to go in life shapes how you develop them.
-Coaching aligned to personal aspiration increases engagement and retention — and clarifies where the organisation can mutually invest.
+Where someone wants to go in life shapes how you develop them.
+Coaching aligned to personal aspiration increases engagement and clarifies where mutual investment makes sense.

 How to Design a Coaching Plan